Foundation for Government Accountability: Welfare reform

-One Big Beautiful Bill Act

-The One Big Beautiful Bill Act was signed into law by President Trump on July 4, 2025.

-As the bill made its way through Congress, the FGA provided research, polling data, op-eds, blog posts, social media content, and expert testimony to educate Members of Congress - and the American public - on key components within the legislation.The One Big Beautiful Bill Act made sweeping changes on multiple fronts, including in welfare programs.

-FGA has been a longtime supporter of work requirements for able-bodied adults in programs like Medicaid, the Supplemental Nutrition Assistance Program (SNAP), and public housing.
-Among the research provided by FGA is a paper released on June 18, 2025, entitled "House-Proposed Work Requirements Would Protect the Truly Needy, Reduce Dependency, and Grow the Economy."

 On June 25, 2025, testifying before the House Budget Committee in a hearing on Medicaid, Nick Stehle, FGA's vice president of communications, said: "Choosing not to act is relegating the program to putting the truly needy last and fraudsters, illegal aliens, and able-bodied adults who sit at home first - all while taxpayers foot the bill for an ever growing program."

 Jonathan Ingram, the organization's vice president of policy and research, was quoted by CNN on the issue.
 "If you are an able-bodied adult and there's no expectation of you to work or train or volunteer in any way, there's going to be a large number who don't," he said.

-The Center for Excellence in Polling, a polling project by FGA, found through a nationwide survey that 73 percent of likely voters "support requiring able-bodied adults with no young children at home to work, train, or volunteer at least part time to maintain eligibility for Medicaid."
-The organization's polling efforts buoyed the effort to pass work requirements.

-FGA remained active throughout the debate on the One Big Beautiful Bill Act and intends to provide guidance to states on implementing the bill's reforms.